 Formaldehyde from furniture is especially concerning, as it can lead to organic toxicity, reproductive problems, and cancer.

-We also want furniture without fire retardants, as these have been linked to disruption of the endocrine, thyroid, immune, and reproductive systems.
+To achieve better non-toxic living, we also want furniture without fire retardants, as these have been linked to disruption of the endocrine, thyroid, immune, and reproductive systems.

 For the safest living room furniture (and for all other parts of the home), look out for these Toxicity Related Certifications, Memberships and Accreditations: